zengm-games/zengm.com/src/posts/2024-10-11-holds-and-blown-saves.md

 And also, here are some examples of what you'll now see in ZenGM Baseball.

-Here's a nice traditional hold for maintaining the lead in the 8th inning:
+Here's a nice traditional hold for maintaining the lead in the 7th and 8th innings:

 <figure class="overflow-auto"><img src="/files/holds-and-blown-saves-1.png"></figure>

-This next one looks the same as above, but there's no save!
+This next one looks similar, but there's no save!
 Why?
 Because the offense increased the lead to 4 in the top of the 9th, so it was no longer a save situation by the bottom of the 9th!

 <figure class="overflow-auto"><img src="/files/holds-and-blown-saves-2.png"></figure>